-House dust mites are a major cause of allergic asthma and chronic rhinitis.
+House dust mites are a major cause or trigger of year round allergies and asthma.
 They are tiny scavengers that live in colonies in warm, still, dark, and damp environments.
 With the help of education, you can avoid them.

 We're sure you have questions!
 Check out the frequently asked questions page about the house dust mite before you dive any deeper.